UplandsDynamic/simple-photo-management-frontend/README.md

 - Make web root directory, e.g. `mkdir -p /var/www/html/spm-frontend`.
 - Move into the `react` directory of the cloned directory and install the required node packages.
 Ensure a current version of NPM is installed and active on your system - it's recommended to install NVM (Node Version Manager) - which allows multiple node versions to be installed - to avoid changing a pre-installed version that may be required by other software or packages on your system.
 - Install npx on your system if not already installed, e.g.: `npm install -g npx`.
-- Install the packages by running `npm install`.
+- Install the packages by running `npm install --legacy-peer-deps`.
 - Configure the app environment by coping the `.env.production_DEFAULT` file to `.env.production` and editing according to your requirements.
 - Build the app, e.g.: `npm run build:production`.
 - Copy the built app into its web directory, e.g. `cp -a build/. /var/www/html/spm-frontend/;` `cp -a /var/www/html/spm-frontend/static. /var/www/html/spm-frontend/;`.